How does Business Asset Disposal Relief work and am I eligible?

 Business Asset Disposal Relief reduces the financial burden on company directors and business owners when they dispose of business assets or sell shares in their company.
 Formerly known as Entrepreneurs’ Relief, the scheme aims to encourage entrepreneurs to start and invest in their businesses.

-However, if you are eligible for Business Asset Disposal Relief, it reduces the rate of CGT you pay to just 10%.
-That will rise to 14% in April 2025 and 18% in 2026.
+However, if you are eligible for Business Asset Disposal Relief, it reduces the rate of CGT you pay to 18%.
 There is no limit on the number of businesses you can sell or close to qualify for the scheme, but there is a lifetime limit of £1 million of qualifying gains.

 You may be eligible to claim Business Asset Disposal Relief when you dispose of ‘qualifying assets’.
 Qualifying assets include the entire business, part of the business or shares.